DarThunder/Minecraft-Item-Transfer-Protocol/README.md

 ## © License
 This project is licensed under the GPL-3.0 License.
 See the [LICENSE](./LICENSE) file for more details.

-## Project status
-This project will be temporarily paused due to personal/professional commitments.
-I will be busy until early December and, during this time, I won't be able to maintain, add new features, or address issues immediately.
-I deeply appreciate your understanding and patience.

-The project will remain available for use as it is, but no new updates are expected until my return.

-Thank you for your support and understanding!

 ## 💎 Credits
 ### Developers
 - [DarThunder](https://github.com/DarThunder)